-He’s a ‘tech addict’ who works in the tech industry
+‘Hi, my name is ___, and I’m addicted to tech’

-A secluded ranch outside Seattle now houses one of the few residential programs in the nation specializing in tech addiction.
-There are also 12-step groups.
-The addiction diagnosis, not officially recognized, is cropping up among tech workers and others.
+Whether it's a secluded residential treatment center or a 12-step group, the Seattle area has become a hub for treatment of extreme tech use.
+The addiction diagnosis, not officially recognized, crops up among tech workers and others.

 BELLEVUE, Wash.
 (AP) — The young men sit in chairs in a circle in a small meeting room in suburban Seattle and introduce themselves before they speak.
 It is much like any other 12-step meeting — but with a twist.